jamesec/jamesec.github.io/o/leslie_videos.md

 <div style="page-break-after: always;"></div>

 ## 008 Is core pain the same as unmet need?
 A core pain includes an unmet need.
 So the real definition of emotion at a psychological level is that it… every emotion, painful emotion has an unmet need embedded in it.
 And the emotion is really, uh, telling you that there’s an unmet need, right?
 So if I feel shame, the unmet need is I needed to be validated or valued.
 If I feel fear, the unmet need is I needed to be safe.
 So it’s not actually rocket science to know what unmet needs are.
 Now, I’m not as a therapist telling you what your need is, but I help you take you to your pain.
-And then I ask you for your unmet...
-I ask you what, what do you need in that state?
+And then I ask you for your unmet…I ask you what, what do you need in that state?
 And then the need emerges from the painful emotion.

 <div style="page-break-after: always;"></div>